xaionaro-go/secureio/README.md

 for XChaCha20 and `cipherKey` is used as the key.

 Worth to mention that `PacketID` is intended to be unique only within a Session.
-So it just starts with zero and then grows by 1 for each next message.
+So it just starts with zero and then increases by 1 for each next message.
 Therefore if the system clock is broken then uniqueness of NONCE is guaranteed by 64-bit random value of `SessionID`.